gsa-oes/office-of-evaluation-sciences/_projects/1617-onesource-subcription.md

 ## What was the program change?

-OES designed six email variants using social science research to be sent to active duty servicemembers.
+OES designed six email variants applying research insights to be sent to active duty servicemembers.
 Email variations included opt-in requirements, active choice subscription, and differing formats including lists and quizzes.

 ## How did the evaluation work?